infomongo/infomongo.github.io/_posts/2018-02-21-responsive-by-default.md

 [0]: https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 [1]: https://www.smashingmagazine.com/2018/02/media-queries-responsive-design-2018/

 I’m gonna focus on flex layouts, rather than grid.
-I know grid is the new hotness, but for now, I’m sticking with flex because the [browser support][2] for it is better than for [grid][3].
+I know [grid][3] is the new hotness, but for now, I’m sticking with flex because the [browser support][2]  is better.

 [2]: https://caniuse.com/#feat=flexbox
 [3]: https://caniuse.com/#feat=css-grid